foundry-rs/book/src/tutorials/create2-tutorial.md

     }
 ```

-Save all your files, and run the test using `forge test --match-path test/Create2.t.sol -vvvv`.
+Save all your files, and run the test using `spark test --match-path test/Create2.t.sol -vvvv`.
 Your test should pass without any errors.

 > ℹ️ **Note**
 >This guide is intended to help understand `CREATE2`.
 In most use cases, you won't need to write and use your own deployer, and can use an existing deterministic deployer.
-In forge scripts, using `new MyContract{salt: salt}()` will use the deterministic deployer at [0x4e59b44847b379578588920ca78fbf26c0b4956c](https://github.com/Arachnid/deterministic-deployment-proxy).
+In spark scripts, using `new MyContract{salt: salt}()` will use the deterministic deployer at [0x4e59b44847b379578588920ca78fbf26c0b4956c](https://github.com/Arachnid/deterministic-deployment-proxy).